 Hemorrhagic ovarian cyst

-24 year old female presenting with 1-2 weeks of lower abdo/pelvic pain, some associated PV bleeding and discharge, some mild fever and recent abdominal trauma sustained from a fall while skiing.
+1-2 weeks of lower abdominal/pelvic pain, some associated vaginal bleeding and discharge, mild fever, and recent abdominal trauma sustained from a fall while skiing.

 Loading Stack -

 0 images remaining

 Transabdominal and transvaginal pelvic ultrasound was performed with the patient's consent.
 A normal appearing anteverted, anti-flexed uterus is present.
 Endometrial stripe (trilaminar) measures 5mm.
 The right ovary has a normal appearance.
 The left ovary is intimately related to an exophytic complex cystic mass measuring 3.6 x x3 x 4.1cm.
 It has an US appearance most in keeping with an haemorrhagic cyst.
 A serum beta HCG was performed to exclude an ectopic pregnancy (normal).
 No other adnexal mass or free pelvic fluid identified.

-A likely haemorrhagic left ovarian cyst. repeat US to exclude underlying neoplasm/endometrial cyst is recommended in 6 weeks time.
+A likely haemorrhagic left ovarian cyst.
+A repeat US to exclude underlying neoplasm/endometrial cyst is recommended in 6 weeks time.